Improving Energy Sector Security: A Holistic Approach to Critical Infrastructure Protection

 In 2023, the U.S. General Services Administration recognized LVT’s collaborative potential by approving LVT Units for purchase by all federal, state, and local agencies, citing the technology as a “first line of defense protection everywhere from parking lots to remote power grid substations.”

-Building a Weather-Proof Security Strategy for Critical Infrastructure
+Building a Resilient, Reliable Security Strategy for Critical Infrastructure

 The message is simple: We need security solutions that can withstand both storms and attacks on our nation’s critical energy infrastructure.